 Edward Palladino, a former city editor at the Freeman and 31 year veteran of the paper, shared with us, “All three stories of the building were used at the newspaper.”
 The editorial department occupied the second floor.
 It was the place where Palladino and the other news people settled down each morning to hunt the day’s stories.
 Back then, the Freeman was an afternoon paper.
 The presses would start their run at around 2 pm, and former Freeman staffer Bob Haines recalls what it was like.
 “Once the presses got going, the whole building would shake,” says Haines who worked as a Freeman photographer from 1967 till 2007.
 “I would come in each morning to pick up my assignments for the day, and I’d drop my pictures by at night.”
 Haines said he often put his finished work in a dumb waiter that would carry items up to the editorial floor.
 “We used to throw in all kinds of stuff like half-eaten baloney sandwiches, and once, someone put a cat in there.
 It was a real fun place to work,” Haines shared.

 “It was a great atmosphere,” Palladino agreed.
 “The newspaper business to me is one of the most fascinating businesses in the world because everyday there’s something new.”

-When Joan Saehloff to hired in 1950, the Freeman was still owned by the Klock family.
+When Joan Saehloff was hired in 1950, the Freeman was still owned by the Klock family.
 After Saehloff put in her time as an “office girl,” she worked her way up to Society Page editor.
 “The downtown Freeman was just like what you’d see in the old movies.
 It was a busy place, and you could smell the paste pots and the ink,” says Saehloff, who at age 18 was in charge of the newspaper delivery boys.
 “You could see the big printing presses through the window.”
 Now those windows overlook the Rondout Creek.

 “Only the old-timers like us would remember.
 Overtime I go there, there’s a lot of nostalgia,” said Palladino.